-So where should you eat if you want to go to Tao Nightclub?
-Well, anywhere in the Venetian is ideal.
-But, there’s one spot that’s a no brainer – Tao Restaurant.
+So if you’re going to Tao Nightclub, anywhere in the Venetian is ideal.
+But, there’s one spot that’s a no-brainer – Tao Restaurant.

-Located next door to the nightclub itself, Tao Restaurant is an award-winning Asian Bistro.
-(It’s also famously known for its beautiful women bathing at its entrance.)
-Here, you’ll experience culinary masterpieces from Japan, China, and Thailand.
+Located next door to the nightclub, Tao Restaurant is an award-winning Asian Bistro.
+Here you’ll experience culinary masterpieces from Japan, China, and Thailand.

-Once you’ve finished your meal, you can quickly head up the stairs for entry into the nightclub.
-That’s right, the restaurant and the nightclub are connected.
-How bout that.
+After you’ve finished your meal, you can head up the stairs for entry into the nightclub.
+That’s right – the restaurant and club connect!

-You can get some sick a** bottle presentations as well.
-For example, a $2k bottle display at Tao would cost $5k or more at some of the other venues in town.
+Not only does Tao offer a great price on tables, but you can get some fantastic bottle presentations too.
+For example, a $2,000 bottle display at Tao would cost $5,000 or more at some of the other venues in town.

-Additionally, at a lot of clubs, the table line isn’t that expedited as wait times can exceed 30 minutes.
-But at Tao, the bottle service line moves fast.
-If you want to feel like a real VIP, this is the place to come.
+At Tao, though, the bottle service line moves fast!
+So if you want to feel like a real VIP, this is the place to come.

-Unfortunately for the guys though, your restroom situation is a little less than ideal.
-There’s a small bathroom (like one stall) next to the stairs as well, but inevitably there’s usually a big line that forms.
-(If you want faster service, head downstairs to Tao Restaurant and use their restrooms instead.)
+Unfortunately for the guys, though, your restroom situation is a little less ideal.
+There’s a small bathroom next to the stairs as well, but there’s usually an extensive line that forms.
+So, if you can’t wait, head downstairs to Tao Restaurant and use their restrooms instead.

-It seems like there are a lot of guests that are concerned with the age demographics at a club.
-And I get it.
-Nobody wants to feel uncomfortable or out of place at a venue.
+There are a lot of guests that are concerned with the age demographics at a club.
+And we understand why.
+Nobody wants to feel uncomfortable or out of place.

-You’ll also notice that there’s a wide variety of ethnicities at Tao.
-One of the reasons for this is because it’s one of the only clubs on the strip that plays an excellent selection of music.
-Most clubs’ headlining DJs only play one genre on a given night, but Tao’s DJ’s feature a mix of EDM, hip-hop and top 40.
+At Tao, you’ll also notice that there’s a wide variety of ethnicities.
+One of the reasons for this is due to the club’s music selection.
+Other clubs’ headlining DJs only play one genre on a given night, but Tao’s DJs tend to feature a mix of EDM, hip-hop, and top 40.

 Fast & Convenient Bars

 It’s so much easier to get drinks at Tao as compared to other nightclubs.
-And you certainly won’t find yourself having to push to the front of the bar to get a drink or struggle to get a bartender’s attention either.
+You won’t find yourself having to work your way to the front or struggle to get a bartender’s attention either.

-In our opinion, the best spot to grab a drink quickly is at Tao’s 360-degree bar.
+The best spot to grab a drink fast is at Tao’s 360-degree bar.
 This is the largest bar inside the nightclub, and it’s located in the corner to the right of the DJ booth.
-As an added bonus, it comes well-staffed too.
+It comes well-staffed too.

 There’s also a bar on the left side of the club over by the balcony.
-If you’re not sure where to go, look up and you’ll see a birdcage hanging from the ceiling.
+If you’re not sure where to go, look up, and you’ll see a birdcage hanging from the ceiling.
 There’s a bar directly beneath it.
-This bar is smaller, but you’ll still receive decently fast service there.
+This bar is smaller, but you’ll still receive decently fast service here.

-Overall, we’d say that Tao has the fastest bar service anywhere.
+Overall, we’d say that Tao has the fastest bar service of all the clubs.